Hotel Front Desk

 That sounds like a terrible hotel, and I would say that is definitely not okay.
 I would try to proceed past the on-site management if the management theirselves are not able to help you, and definitely reach out to regional or corporate management if it is a chain.
 You could file a corporate or at worst, criminal complaint.

-How do you feel about the idea of year-round schooling?Make sure you mention that by working in one department at a hotel it's allowed you to have a unique understanding of how all departments work together. in this case, you'd be a valuable asset, because you will know more about housekeeping operations and standards than the average newbie candidate for a front desk agent position.
+Do most patients in hospice know they are going to die soon?Make sure you mention that by working in one department at a hotel it's allowed you to have a unique understanding of how all departments work together. in this case, you'd be a valuable asset, because you will know more about housekeeping operations and standards than the average newbie candidate for a front desk agent position.

 woulid read your employee handbook very carefully to see if there's a rule against this.
 If there isn't, then you're fine, if there is, then do that second job at your own risk.